mondersky/tabscolor-vscode/README.md

 [![Total Installs](https://img.shields.io/visual-studio-marketplace/i/mondersky.tabscolor)](https://marketplace.visualstudio.com/items?itemName=mondersky.tabscolor)

-> This extension may not work on some Macbooks
+> ⚠️ This extension may not work on mac os and some linux systems

-> **IMPORTANT NOTE : AFTER INSTALLING TABSCOLOR YOU MAY GET THE POPUP "YOUR CODE INSTALLATION IS CORRUPT..."
+> ⚠️ **IMPORTANT NOTE : AFTER INSTALLING TABSCOLOR YOU MAY GET THE POPUP "YOUR CODE INSTALLATION IS CORRUPT..."
 UPON RESTART.
 JUST CLICK ON THE GEAR ICON AND CHOOSE DON'T SHOW AGAIN.**

 ## About tabscolor

 ![tabsColor preview](https://github.com/mondersky/tabscolor-vscode/raw/master/docs/extension_demo.gif)

-This extension lets you color the background of your tabs either by right click, by filetype or by directory.
-Useful when working with multiple tabs.
+This extension lets you color the background/text of your tabs either by right click, by filetype or by directory.
+Useful when working with many tabs.

-The extension is still in an experimental phase.
+> ⚠️ The extension is still in an experimental phase!

 ## Quickstart

-Install the extension, restart your vs code (not just reload), right click on any tab and select from the color menu
+Install the extension, restart your vs code (not just reload), right click on any tab and select from the color menu.
+You can also use settings for coloring based on path or filetype.

 ### Customize VSCode tab color by file types

 example:
 ```
 "tabsColor.byFileType": {
     "js": {